wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-graph-3rd-party-apis/includes/3-exercise-anonymous-apis.md

 "initialPage": "https://enter-your-SharePoint-site/_layouts/workbench.aspx",
 ```

-Update the `initialPage` setting to open the hosted workbench:
+Replace **https://enter-your-SharePoint-site** with the URL of a SharePoint Online site in your tenant.
+This will form a valid URL that will open the hosted workbench.
+The following is an example that would work in the **contoso** tenant:

 ```json
 "initialPage": "https://contoso.sharepoint.com/sites/mySite/_layouts/workbench.aspx",
 ```

-> [!NOTE]
-> Ensure you enter the proper URL of a SharePoint Online site collection you have access to.

 Execute the following command to build, start the local web server, and test the web part in the hosted workbench: